PhD in Civil Engineering

 Current position: Associate Professor University of Leeds, United Kingdom

-For his achievements, Akintunde was awarded a Green Talent in 2009.
-The jury was impressed by his multifaceted scientific activities, including several memberships in scientific associations and his activity as a reviewer for academic journals.
-After his participation in the Green Talents program, he received the prestigious Irish Research Council, Marie Curie Fellowship award and was appointed a Member of Council of the Society of Environmental Engineers, UK in 2012.
+After his participation in the Green Talents programme, he received the prestigious Irish Research Council Marie Curie Fellowship award (2010) and was appointed a Member of Council of the Society of Environmental Engineers, United Kingdom, in 2012.
 He was re-elected in 2016.

 2012 Selected as Welsh Crucible

-2012 Member of Council of the Society of Environmental Engineers (UK)
+2012 Member of Council of the Society of Environmental Engineers (United Kingdom)

 CV as submitted for the Green Talents award (2009):